Table of Contents

 If your listing is on the first page but only receives a few clicks, the fault probably lies in your featured image or title.
 It’s a good idea to begin fixing these elements first.

-How to write great bullets:
+How to write great product listing bullets:

 - Start with a benefit.
 Don’t open with “Stainless Steel Frame.”
 Instead, say, “Built to Last – Durable Stainless Steel Withstands Daily Use.”